Updated on 19th December 2025

 Bundobust

 The combination of Indian street food and house-brewed craft beer makes Bundobust one of the coolest eateries in Leeds.
 The interior (and exterior) is decorated with a jigsaw of old doors, exposed brick and long tables.
-It feels laid back and relaxed.
+It feels laid-back and relaxed.
 The food?
 Well, it’s sensational.
-Served in street food containers and designed to share, it’s fresh and full of Indian flavour – crispy okra fries, layered Bundo Chaat, warming tarka dhal and an Indian take on the classic burger.
+Served in street-food style metal bowls and designed to share, it’s fresh and full of Indian flavour – crispy okra fries, layered Bundo Chaat, warming tarka dhal and an Indian take on the classic burger.
 Not sure what to get?
 Go for one of the combos with a friend (or five).

 Bundobust, 6 Mill Hill, Leeds, West Yorkshire, LS1 5DQ.